If you have some money and are looking to make it grow, it’s important to take some time and figure out what your major options are before beginning.

 In a traditional 401(k), you don’t pay taxes on the income you put in, and don’t pay taxes annually on your investment gains.
 Instead, you only pay taxes when you withdraw money.
 You get to defer taxes and compound your money for decades before paying the government.

 Next, if you have more to invest, consider setting up and annually maximizing a Roth IRA if you’re under the income limit.
 A Roth IRA lets you put in after-tax money, and then never pay taxes again on any of your investment gains in that account.

-Also, Roth IRAs are really flexible; they have a lot fewer restrictions on when and how much you can withdraw from them without penalty compared to 401(k) plans and the TSP , and there’s no age limit where they force you to start withdrawing from it.
+Also, Roth IRAs are really flexible; they have a lot fewer restrictions on when and how much you can withdraw from them without penalty compared to 401(k) plans, and there’s no age limit where they force you to start withdrawing from it.